mattneary/Tarpits-Abstraction/README.md

 -- Section 1.1

-Tarpits & Abstraction is a book beginning with a discussion on computation and the Lambda Calculus, and then exploring layers of abstraction, and cross-interpreting until the reader can understand computation at any layer of abstraction.
+"Tarpits & Abstraction" explores the nature of computation.
+It begins with a discussion of computation and the Lambda Calculus, enters into an exploration of layers of abstraction, and finally cross-interprets these layers, providing the reader with an intuition for computation at any layer of abstraction.

 The full table of contents can be viewed in the book pdf located at `build/pdf/book.pdf`, but the chapter breakdown follows.